Chinese Organ Clock: This is why you always wake up at the same time at night - Breaking Latest News

 What now has a particularly negative effect are alcohol and heavy meals.

-1-3 p.m.: In these hours, the liver detoxifies the body – if you have had too much drink in the evening, you will probably toss and turn in bed during this time.
+1-3 p.m.: In these hours, the liver detoxifies the body – if you have had too much of a drink in the evening, you will probably toss and turn in bed during this time.

 Alcohol-free evenings and liver-supporting foods like green tea before bed work wonders.